mhSangar/side-by-side/content/blog/2019-11-01_how-to-personal-blog-gatsby-and-docker/index.md

 draft: true
 ---

-Have you ever think about having your own blog?
+Have you ever thought about having your own blog?
 I have thought about writing lots of times, but having my own blog wasn't at the top of the list.
 The reason: there are many other platforms (DEV, Medium, etc.) to write on that have much more visibility than a personal blog.

 However, the number of posts I have written on these platforms goes up to...
 Zero 😅 I never had the *need* to write.
 With a personal blog, that changes.
 Who's going to write in there if it's not you?

 Last weekend I saw [this awesome tutorial of Dave Ceddia][1] and I gave it a try.
 As he promised, I ended up with a very decent blog in less than **10 minutes**.
 Even better than that, it was not (just) on my *localhost:whatever*; it was deployed on a publicly accessible URL **for free**.
 The tutorial uses *Gatsby*, of which I heard a lot about recently but I haven't had the opportunity to check, and *Netlify*, a place where you can deploy your site in a matter of seconds.

-I was amazed that everything went so easy and when I realized, I had a blog 👏🏻 An empty blog, though.
+I was amazed that everything went so smooth and when I realized, I had a blog 👏🏻 An empty blog, though.
 It was time to write my very first post!

 *Yes, the one you are currently reading :)*

 ## Adding Docker to the mix

 In my first attempt, I installed *Gatsby* locally following the tutorial, but having that package on my npm list was bugging me.
-I prefer not to mess my local installation with more and more packages, so I finally decided to move it to a container.
+I prefer not to mess my local installation with more and more packages so, I finally decided to move it to a container.
 This way, it gives me the opportunity to migrate the project to another machine (for me, the PC tower of my room) and set everything up fast and easy.
 Besides, I spent much less time on this than I expected...
-I had to make it a bit more difficult 🙄 Let's see how to do it!
+I had to make it a bit more difficult 🙄

+I must say that I'm not an expert of Docker (to be honest I'm very newbie 😅), so comment below anything that seems wrong to you!
+Follow the steps below or just [go directly to the result][1].
+I recommend the long way, though.

 ## Installing Docker and Docker Compose

 The best way to get everything ready with Docker in your machine is following the *Docker Docs*.
 First, we need to install [Docker][2], then install [Docker Compose][3] and finally set up your [Docker Hub account][4].

-Once we have followed the docs, we can check that everything has been correctly installed with:
+Follow the links and then check that everything has been correctly installed with:

 ```bash{outputLines: 2-3, 5-5}{promptUser: mhsangar}{promptHost: pop-os}
 docker --version